Journal of South China University of Technology(Natural Science Edition) ›› 2025, Vol. 53 ›› Issue (6): 119-130.doi: 10.12141/j.issn.1000-565X.240365

 • Intelligent Transportation System • Previous Articles Next Articles

-A Carpooling Matching Method Considering Passengers’ Time-Price Elasticity
+Carpooling Matching Method for Ride-Hailing Considering Passengers’ Time-Price Elasticity

 Abstract:

-In order to improve the carpooling matching probability and satisfaction, this paper proposes a dynamic carpooling matching method that considering passengers’ time-price elasticity.
-RP+SP questionnaire survey method was applied to collect passengers’ individual attributes and carpooling choosing behavior under different travel scenarios.
-Clustering passengers based on the carpooling preferences, passengers were divided into three categories.
+In order to improve the carpooling matching probability and satisfaction, this paper proposed a dynamic carpooling matching method that considering passengers’ time-price elasticity.
+RP+SP(Revealed Preference + Stated Preference) questionnaire survey method was adopted to collect passengers’ individual attributes and carpooling choosing behavior under different travel scenarios.
+Clustering passengers based on the carpooling prefe-rences, passengers were divided into three categories.
 A discrete elasticity analysis model was established to obtain the time-price elasticity of carpooling and non-carpooling passengers for the three categories.
 Incorporating time-price elasticity into travel costs, a generalized cost function was established for all passengers and drivers.
-A two-level planning model was constructed, for which, the upper-level model considered the benefits of drivers and passengers, while the lower-level model aimed to maximize the carpooling probability of all passengers.
-Considering route and capacity constraints, a carpooling matching algorithm was designed.
-Finally, taxi trajectory data of Xi'an was took as an example, different carpooling matching schemes were solved when considering different time-price elasticity, and the differences between all matching schemes were compared.
-The results indicate that when passengers have high time-price elasticity (2.22, 0.99), the non-carpooling costs are lower than carpooling costs, and passengers cannot effectively match to each other.
-When passengers have low time-price elasticity (0.12), multiple passengers can be matched to implement carpooling.
-The conclusion of this study demonstrates the necessity of time-price elasticity and the results can be used to guide government for carpooling order allocation and taxi dispatching.
+Then a two-level planning model was constructed, for which, the upper-level model considered the benefits of drivers and passengers, while the lower-level model aimed to maximize the carpooling probability of all passengers.
+A carpooling matching algorithm was designed considering route and capacity constraints.
+Finally, taking taxi trajectory data of Xi’an as a case study, matching schemes were solved under varying levels of carpooling elasticity among passengers within the system, and the differences between the resulting matching schemes were compared and analyzed.
+The results indicate that when passengers have higher time-price elasticity values (2.22, 0.99), their non-carpooling costs are lower than those of carpooling, making effective matching infeasible.
+In contrast, when passengers have lower time-price elasticity value (0.12), multiple passengers can be successfully matched.
+These findings demonstrate the necessity of considering carpooling elasticity and can serve as a reference for government agencies in the order allocation and dispatching of ride-hailing and taxi services.

 Key words: urban transportation, carpooling matching, elasticity analysis, two-level planning model